Rodrygo: Real Madrid

 On 2 November 2023, Real Madrid announced that Rodrygo's contract had been extended, with a new expiration date of 30 June 2028.

+On 2 March 2026, he suffered a torn ACL during a 1–0 home defeat against Getafe, requiring surgery and an extended recovery period, effectively ruling him out from World Cup 2026.

 International career

 On 30 March 2017, Rodrygo was called up to Brazil under-17s for the year's Montaigu Tournament.
 He made his debut in the championship by scoring his side's only goal in a 2–1 loss against Denmark, and netted two more against Cameroon and United States.

 On 7 March 2018, Rodrygo and Santos teammate Yuri Alberto were called up to the under-20s, but both were cut from the squad six days later after a request from his club's president.

 In November 2019, Rodrygo was called up for the first time to the Brazil senior team, for the Superclásico de las Américas against rivals Argentina in Riyadh, Saudi Arabia.
 In the 1–0 loss on 15 November, he replaced Willian for the final 20 minutes.

 On 7 November 2022, Rodrygo was named in the squad for the 2022 FIFA World Cup.
 On 9 December, Brazil faced Croatia in the quarter-finals of the World Cup.
 With the match ending in a 1–1 draw after extra time, the tie would be decided on penalties.
 Rodrygo took Brazil's first penalty, but his kick was saved by Croatia goalkeeper Dominik Livaković.
 Brazil were eliminated after Marquinhos' shot hit the post.

-In May 2024, Rodrygo was selected for Brazil’s squad for the Copa América, further cementing his role as one of the team’s key attacking players.
-During the tournament, he played a pivotal role in Brazil’s campaign, showcasing his versatility by contributing both as a starter and an impactful substitute.
-His performances emphasized his growing importance to the national team setup, reflecting his maturity and adaptability on the international stage.
+In May 2024, Rodrygo was selected for Brazil’s squad for the Copa América.

+In March 2026, Rodrygo was expected to be part of Brazil’s squad for the 2026 FIFA World Cup but was ruled out after suffering a torn anterior cruciate ligament (ACL) and lateral meniscus injury in his right knee during a La Liga match for Real Madrid against Getafe.
+The injury required surgery and sidelined him for several months, ending his 2025–26 season and forcing him to miss the tournament.